Published by Lyn on 6 July 2020

-The Official Tour de France guide ALWAYS SELLS OUT.
+The Official Tour de France race guide ALWAYS SELLS OUT.
 It has all the info that you need to plan your Tour de France trip, including stage times and maps.
 It's also great for armchair viewing at home.

-Please note that reader feedback suggests that some of the versions below (published in other countries by local publishers on contract) are not as comprehensive as the UK English-language version that we use.
-To guarantee ALL the info to help planning, it may be best to ask a friend in the UK (if you have one) to send you a UK copy from the links above.
+Please note that reader feedback suggests that some of the versions below (published in other countries by local publishers on contract) are not as comprehensive as the UK English-language version.
+To guarantee ALL the info to help planning, it may be best to ask a friend in the UK (if you have one) to send you a UK copy from the link above.

-* For Australia and New Zealand, we will post the link here when available.
+* For Australia and New Zealand, Ride Media is the publisher.
+See here.

-* For the US, we will post the link here when available.
+* For the US, see here.
 Please note the caveat about non-UK versions.
-Reader feedback from 2019 suggests the US edition dis NOT have each stage maps and is more of a souvenir than a useful trip-planning tool.
+Reader feedback from 2019 suggests the US edition does NOT have each stage maps and is more of a souvenir than a useful trip-planning tool.